Joe Biden vows to end 'this season of darkness for America' | DW | 21.08.2020

-Former US Vice President Joe Biden has formally accepted his party's nomination to be their candidate for president.
+Former US Vice President Joe Biden has formally accepted the Democratic Party's nomination to be their candidate for president.
 He described the upcoming election as a "battle for America's souls."

 Joe Biden formally accepted the US Democratic presidential nomination on Thursday on the final day of the party's convention.